HashCash-Consultants/go/README.md

 $ Enter password for new role: <Enter password>
 $ Enter it again: <Enter the pwd again>
 ```
-- you need to add user.
+- You need to add Aurora user.
 Exit from postgres and login as root user and execute following command.
 ```
 $ exit
 $ adduser <username>;